New Mexico's Statewide Maternal Health Task Force

 -

 No, being part of the task force is a volunteer position.
 We do offer stipends for meeting attendance.
 Additional travel support to attend meetings may be available.
-Let us know your needs when registering for meeting(s).ā
+Let us know your needs when registering for meeting(s).
+For more specific questions and details, email NM_MaternalHealth@aaihb.org.ā

 Contact the Maternal Health Task Force!